tuxalin/vegetation-shader/README.md

 The material is designed for various vegetation types like trees (trunk and foliage), branches and bushes.

 Features:
-- configurable trunk animation such as bending
+- configurable trunk animation such as bending or axis drag
 - configurable foliage animation for branches and leaves via edge and branch attenuation
 - material collection for controling the global wind settings
 - level of detail